prescottprue/portfolio/README.md

 # Personal Portfolio Page

-This is a portfolio page that includes my personal projects and is build with [reveal.js](https://github.com/hakimel/reveal.js).
+This application, which is available at [prescottprue.com](http://prescottprue.com) is a portfolio page that includes my personal projects.

+## Development

+  Run `grunt` to start a server locally.

 ## Projects